-You can attach supporting documentation in the form of files and learning logs, which contributors can also view.
-Notes can also be linked, but only you will see them.
+You can attach supporting documentation in the form of files, learning logs and URL's which contributors can also view.
+Notes can also be linked, but these remain private because only you will see them.
 This is useful when you want to write down a few thoughts before appraising yourself.
 Read more about attaching supporting documentation.

-To create a journal, click the Add button in the top right corner of the screen.
-A dialog box will appear where you can give your journal a title and select a template to use.
-These templates are designed by your organisation to take into account specific standards, required content, time-periods and team collaboration.
+To access a journal that your organisation has provided to you, click the Add button in the top right corner of the screen.
+A dialog box will appear where you must create a Journal name (title).
+You must then select a template to use with that Journal name from the list of templates that appear in your list.
+Remember: You must name your journal before you can Add it to your own Journal list within your dashboard.
+Templates are designed by your organisation to take into account specific standards, required content, time-periods and team collaboration.
 Unless otherwise specified by your organisation, it is up to you to decide which template you would like to use for your journal.

 Once you are satisfied you have chosen the correct template, click Save at the bottom of the dialog box.
 The new journal will now appear in your Journal Manager.

-You can manage a journal by using the context menu located next to the journal title.
-This is where you can View Report, Rename, Archive or Delete your journal.
+You can manage a journal by clicking on the 3 dots on the right hand side of the Journal Tile .
+Here you can View Report, Rename, Archive or Delete your journal.

-To navigate into the journal, click the Enter button next to the journal title.
+To open or navigate into the journal, click the Enter button next to the journal title.

-Favouriting a journal will have it appear on the homescreen dashboard and first in the Journal Manager, for easy access.
-Click the Favourite button next to the journal you wish to favourite.
+Favouriting a journal will have it appear on your homescreen dashboard and appear at the top of your Journal Manager.
+It makes for easy access.
+To 'favourite' a journal, click the Favourite star next to the journal name.
 Once a journal has been favourited it will turn gold .
 Undo this by simply clicking on the Favourite button again, turning it back to blue.

 Archiving a journal makes it read-only and is irreversible.
 No-one will be able to add or edit any content in archived journals and contributors will no longer have access to that journal either.

-To archive a journal, open its context menu and click the Archive button .
+To archive a journal, open its context menu (click on the 3 dots) then click the Archive button .
 A prompt will ask if you are sure you want to archive this journal.
 You can either choose to Cancel to keep the journal or Archive, which will make the journal a read-only file.

 A journal can only be deleted if it is empty.
 A journal is empty if you or a contributor have not added any content yet.